CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 ### GPU Nodes

-Each separate GPU computer, or GPU **node**, has a small number of GPUs.
+Each separate GPU node (i.e., a single computer in the cluster), has a fixed number of GPUs.
 Puhti and Mahti have 4 GPUs per node, and LUMI has 8 GPUs per node.
 (Technically a LUMI node has 4 GPUs cards, but 8 GPU dies.)
-The entire supercomputer (or cluster) may have tens or even thousands of GPU nodes.
-See [GPU-accelerated machine learning](gpu-ml.md) for more details, in particular the table of GPUs in CSC's different supercomputers might be of interest.
+The entire supercomputer may have tens or even thousands of GPU nodes.
+See [GPU-accelerated machine learning](gpu-ml.md) for more details, in particular the table describing the different GPUs in CSC's various supercomputers might be of interest.

 If you need 1-4 GPUs (or 1-8 in LUMI) you should always reserve a **single node job**.
 If you need more than 4 GPUs (or 8 in LUMI) you need to reserve a **multi-node job**.
-It is technically possible to reserve, e.g., two GPUs in one node and two in another, but as the communication across nodes is always slower than inside a node, this isn't recommended except for testing purposes.
+While it is technically possible to reserve, e.g., two GPUs in one node and two in another, this is not recommended except for testing purposes, as the communication across nodes is always slower than inside a node.

 ### MPI tasks